-Previously we looked at the current issues with later living.
-In this episode of Ageing Unlocked, we look to the future of design with Stewart Dean Principle at Marchese Partners and how an ageing population will impact this.
+Previously in Ageing Unlocked we looked at the current issues with later living.
+This week we look to the future of design with Stewart Dean Principal at Marchese Partners and how an ageing population will impact this.

 What will the future of design look like for an ageing population?

 At Marchese Partners we have over 15 years of experience designing later living residences and apartments so we understand what and how drives people to move and live in these spaces.